xiuyuan0216/cse15l-lab-reports/lab_report_1.md

             $ cp WhereAmI.java OtherMain java; javac OtherMain.java; java WhereAmI

  3. You can use the up-arrow on your keyboard to recall the last command that was run
+ >By performing the remote running technique, we can successfully save time from the perspective of keystrokes.
+If we only run on our own local terminals, we have to run multiple times for separate steps.
+However, with the previous optimized steps, we can run multiple commands at once, so this is much easier.